ckaur5689/CapstoneProject_MLandAI/README.md

            min_weight_fraction_leaf": (0.0, 0.5)  # Float

-## SUMMARY of WEEK TO WEEK STRATEGY and FINAL RESULTS

-Summary of week to week strategy:
+## Weekly Strategy

+Following the initial data provided (as described in the data sheet), each student was allocated a maximum of 13 submissions.
+Each week, one input array x was submitted per function to the Capstone Project portal, with the Imperial Executive Education team returning the corresponding y values.
+This iterative process served a dual purpose: building understanding of each black-box function through the construction of 8 surrogate models, and identifying candidate x values for subsequent submissions — with the overarching goal of locating the global maximum of each function.
+The general week-by-week strategy was as follows:

+Weeks 1–2: Submissions were largely based on manual reasoning — using scatter plots where feasible — to identify the next best candidate point, with a focus on exploring regions where the initial data showed sparse coverage.
+Weeks 3–6: Bayesian optimisation (BO) using a Gaussian Process (GP) with Upper Confidence Bound (UCB) as the acquisition function was adopted.
+Kappa was used to balance exploration (higher values) and exploitation (lower values).
+Weeks 7–10: Where surrogate model learning appeared to stagnate, BO initialisation parameters such as N_INI and N_ITER were adjusted, and model hyperparameters such as learning rate and n_estimators were tuned accordingly.
+Weeks 11–13: Hyperparameter tuning continued where necessary in weeks 11–12, with progressively smaller kappa values applied throughout, reaching the minimum in the final submission.

+Per-Function Reflections:

 Function 1: Optimisation plateaued early with negligible improvement to the objective function.
 From week 9, systematic fine-tuning of model parameters and hyperparameters was introduced, which yielded a marked improvement in performance.
 Function 2: RMSE was replaced with negative R² as the objective function from week 7, following a period of stagnation with no measurable gains.
-I also identified at this stage that the scores returned post-submission represented log-likelihood values — a measure of surrogate model fit — and that the optimisation objective was to maximise rather than minimise this quantity.
+It was also identified at this stage that the scores returned post-submission represented log-likelihood values — a measure of surrogate model fit — and that the optimisation objective was to maximise rather than minimise this quantity.
 Function 3: Weeks 1–9 were dedicated to broad exploration to establish adequate coverage of the function's space.
 From week 9, the focus shifted to exploitation, with hyperparameter fine-tuning and search space refinement to drive further performance gains.
 Function 4: Weeks 1–4 prioritised exploration, though limited improvement in the objective function prompted earlier-than-planned hyperparameter experimentation from week 7, which produced notably better results.
-From week 9, the strategy transitioned to week-on-week exploitation, with iterative tuning of the Bayesian optimisation (BO) parameters and search space adjustments deployed in response to diminishing returns.
+From week 9, the strategy transitioned to week-on-week exploitation, with iterative tuning of BO parameters and search space adjustments deployed in response to diminishing returns.
 Function 5: An explore-then-exploit strategy was applied, with weeks 1–5 dedicated to exploration and weeks 6–9 transitioning to exploitation.
 From week 10, the focus shifted exclusively to exploitation, with BO parameter adjustments and search space modifications introduced as needed to sustain progress.
 Function 6: Exploration was maintained through weeks 1–6, with exploitation adopted in week 7.
-Upon reviewing the results, week 8 saw a deliberate shift back to aggressive exploration (kappa of 1,000) with revised hyperparameter settings to mitigate the risk of convergence to a local optimum.
+Upon reviewing the results, week 8 saw a deliberate shift back to aggressive exploration (kappa = 1,000) with revised hyperparameter settings to mitigate the risk of convergence to a local optimum.
 From week 9, the strategy reverted to exploitation for the remainder of the optimisation, with targeted search space adjustments applied whenever diminishing returns were observed.
 Function 7: Weeks 1–6 were allocated to exploration, after which the strategy transitioned to sustained exploitation through to the final submission.
 Kappa was reduced incrementally from 5.0 in week 7 to 0.1 in week 13 to progressively narrow the search.
 Concurrently, hyperparameters were added and refined in response to plateaus in the objective function.
 Function 8: Following an initial exploration phase in weeks 1–6, a secondary exploration phase was employed in weeks 7–9 to address a plateau, with BO parameters such as N_ITER tuned directly given that hyperparameter-vs-RMSE diagnostics indicated the ranges of each hyperparameter were appropriate.
-Weeks 10–13 I returned to exploitation, with kappa reduced steadily from 1.0 to 0.1 across the final submissions.
+Weeks 10–13 returned to exploitation, with kappa reduced steadily from 1.0 to 0.1 across the final submissions.

+## FINAL RESULTS

 The final surrogate model results for each of the 8 functions — including the proposed location of the global maximum — are documented within their respective notebooks.